winitzki/scall/tutorial/programming_dhall.md

 ## Free typeclass instances

 Certain typeclasses support "free instances".
-A "free instance" creates a type that belongs to a typeclass out of any other type.
+A "free instance" is a type constructor that always creates a type  belonging to the typeclass.

-For example, a "free monoid on `T`" creates a monoid out of any given type `T`.
+For example, a "free monoid on `T`" is a type constructor that creates a monoid out of any given type `T`.
 It turns out that the free monoid on `T` is the type `List T`.
 The type `List T` is always a monoid, even if `T` is not a monoid.
-So, the free monoid is created by the type constructor `List`.
+So, the free monoid is   the type constructor `List`.

-Other "free typeclass" constructions work similarly: they take a given type and wrap it in a suitable type constructor such that the result always belongs to the required typeclass.
+Other "free typeclass" constructors work similarly: they take a given type and wrap it in a suitable way such that the result always belongs to the   typeclass.

 We have already seen two examples of "free instances" (the free monad and the free pointed functor) earlier in this book.
 The free monad  on   `F`  wraps any given functor `F` into a suitable type constructor and creates a new functor that is always a monad.